yym68686/ChatGPT-Telegram-Bot/README.md

 - How to delete the default model name from the model list?

-You can use the CUSTOM_MODELS environment variable to complete it.
-For example, if you want to add gpt-4o and remove the gpt-3.5 model from the model list, please set CUSTOM_MODELS to `gpt-4o,-gpt-3.5`.
+You can use the `CUSTOM_MODELS` environment variable to complete it.
+For example, if you want to add gpt-4o and remove the gpt-3.5 model from the model list, please set `CUSTOM_MODELS` to `gpt-4o,-gpt-3.5`.
+If you want to delete all default models at once, you can set `CUSTOM_MODELS` to `-all,gpt-4o`.

 - How does conversation isolation specifically work?